How to answer that dreaded Chinese New Year question from your nosy relatives

 Here's how to cope with the inevitable “Why you still not married ah?” question this festive season

-Chinese New Year is soon upon us - that wonderful time of the year to celebrate, feast and bond with relatives you haven’t seen since last year.
+Chinese New Year is soon upon us - that wonderful time of the year to celebrate, feast and bond with relatives you've barely seen since all year.

 If you’re a thirty-something singleton, you know exactly what I'm talking about - the inevitable dreaded question of “So why you still not married ah?”.